tpascarella/sr50/docs/spending/overview.md

 ## 33% goes to [Housing](housing.md)

 Housing is the single largest expense category for most Americans, taking up 33% of average spending.
-In the Housing section, we will cover ways to reduce your housing costs, if not completely eliminate them with a strategy known as *house hacking*.
-We will also cover ways to make your home more energy efficient and make money with your space.
+In the Housing section, we will cover ways to reduce your housing costs, if not completely eliminate them with a strategy known as *House Hacking*.
+We will also cover ways to make your home more energy efficient, and make additional money with your space through Airbnb.

 ## 17% goes to [Transportation](transportation.md)

 Transportation is the 2nd largest expense category, taking up 17% of average spending.
-Most of this is from needlessly bloated car payments, but also with bloated commuting expenses.
+Most of this is from needlessly bloated car payments, but also with excessive commutes.

 ## 16% goes to [Food](food.md)